pravega/pravega/documentation/src/docs/retention.md

 2. Deployments with limited storage capacity - The storage available on small-footprint environments like edge devices (gateways) is typically constrained.
 Once data is no longer needed, perhaps because it has moved out of the edge to a core data center or to the cloud, it can be deleted to create space for more incoming data.

 #### Terminology
 - Subscriber Reader Group - A Subscriber Reader Group is a Reader Group whose read positions are considered for computing the truncation point for a Stream with Consumption Based Retention.
-When such a Subscribing Reader Group goes down, the system will truncate the Stream based on last published position of this Reader Group and will not truncate any data _not _read by this Reader Group.
+When such a Subscribing Reader Group goes down, the system will truncate the Stream based on last published position of this Reader Group and will not truncate any data _not_ read by this Reader Group.
 - Non-Subscriber Reader Group - A Non-Subscriber Reader Group (default) is the one that wants to read from a Stream, but does not want the consumption to impact Stream truncation.
 When this Reader Group goes down and comes back up, it may have lost some messages in the queue because those were deleted while it was away.
 - Stream-Cut - A StreamCut represents a consistent position in the Stream.
 It contains a set of Segment and offset pairs for a single Stream which represents the complete keyspace at a given point in time.
 The offset always points to the event boundary and hence there will be no offset pointing to an incomplete Event.
 - Checkpoint - A system event that causes all Readers in a Reader Group to persist their current read positions to State Synchronizer.
 A Checkpoint is necessary for a Reader Group to be able to resume reading from the Stream after it goes down.
-With ESR, Check-pointing is also a prerequisite for assignment of unassigned segments in the Stream.
+With Event Stream Reader, check-pointing is also a prerequisite for assignment of unassigned segments in the Stream.
 For a Reader Group, checkpoints can be generated automatically or explicitly on user request.
 Automated check-pointing is enabled by default.
 The lastCheckpoint is stored in ReaderGroupState.

 #### How it works
-Consumption-Based Retention aims to reclaim space occupied by consumed data in a stream.
+Consumption-Based Retention aims to reclaim space occupied by consumed data in a Stream.
 It retains data for as long as at least one consuming application has not consumed it.
-Like the other two retention policies, it relies on stream cuts to determine positions to truncate the Stream.
+Like the other two retention policies, it relies on Stream cuts to determine positions to truncate the Stream.

-For a given stream S, each application consuming data from S regularly publishes a Stream Cut SC corresponding to its consumed position to the Controller.
+For a given Stream `S`, each application consuming data from `S` regularly publishes a Stream Cut `SC` corresponding to its consumed position to the Controller.
-The Stream Cut SC serves as an acknowledgement that all data prior to this position in the stream has been consumed and the application no longer needs that data.
-We call SC an Acknowledgement Stream Cut.
-Upon receiving published stream cuts, the Controller stores them with the metadata of S. The controller periodically runs a workflow to find streams that are eligible for truncation.
-When running this workflow, if the metadata of S has an acknowledgement stream cut from at least one application, the workflow truncates this stream according to consumption.
+The Stream Cut `SC` serves as an acknowledgement that all data prior to this position in the Stream has been consumed and the application no longer needs that data.
+We call `SC` an Acknowledgement Stream Cut.
+Upon receiving published Stream cuts, the Controller stores them with the metadata of `S`.
+The controller periodically runs a workflow to find streams that are eligible for truncation.
+When running this workflow, if the metadata of S has an acknowledgement Stream Cut from at least one application, the workflow truncates this Stream according to consumption.
 Otherwise, it falls back to any configured space or time-based policy.

-The acknowledgement stream cut for each subscriber reader group is stored with the stream metadata.
+The acknowledgement Stream Cut for each subscriber reader group is stored with the Stream metadata.
-The Controller stores only the most recent stream cut for each Subscriber.
+The Controller stores only the most recent Stream Cut for each Subscriber.

 ![Stream Metadata](img/figure-table.png)

-When the retention workflow runs, and a Stream S has a retention policy set, we first check if the metadata table for S has any subscriber stream cuts.
+When the retention workflow runs, and a Stream `S` has a retention policy set, we first check if the metadata table for `S` has any subscriber Stream Cuts.
-1. If no entries are found, the stream is truncated based on space or time limits, depending on the retention policy configuration for the stream.
+1. If no entries are found, the Stream is truncated based on space or time limits, depending on the retention policy configuration for the Stream.
-2. If only a single subscriber stream cut is present, we consider this stream cut as the subscriber_lower_bound stream cut.
+2. If only a single subscriber Stream Cut is present, we consider this Stream Cut as the subscriber lower bound Stream Cut.
-   1. If the acknowledgement stream cuts for multiple subscribers are present, we compute a subscriber_lower_bound stream cut based on stream cuts of all subscribers.
-The subscriber_lower_bound is computed such that truncating at this stream cut ensures that no subscriber loses any unconsumed data.
-The algorithm for arriving at a subscriber_lower_bound stream cut is out of scope for this document.
+3. If the acknowledgement Stream cuts for multiple subscribers are present, we compute a subscriber lower bound Stream Cut based on Stream cuts of all subscribers.
+The subscriber lower bound is computed such that truncating at this Stream Cut ensures that no subscriber loses any unconsumed data.
+The algorithm for arriving at a subscriber lower bound Stream Cut is out of scope for this document.
-      On Controller, the truncation process, happens as follows:
+   1. On Controller, the truncation process, happens as follows:

-      1) Compute a subscriber_lower_bound stream cut, using acknowledgement stream cuts of all consuming applications.
+         a.
+Compute a subscriber lower bound Stream Cut, using acknowledgement Stream cuts of all consuming applications.
-      Truncating the stream at this point would ensure no application loses unconsumed data.
-Once we have a subscriber_lower_bound stream cut, the stream can be truncated based on the following:
+         Truncating the Stream at this point would ensure no application loses unconsumed data.
+         Once we have a subscriber lower bound Stream Cut, the Stream can be truncated based on the following:

-      a. subscriber_lower_bound stream cut is within min & max limits: If truncating at the subscriber_lower_bound stream cut leaves more data in the stream than the configured minimum limit, but less data than the configured maximum limit, as per the stream retention policy, we choose to truncate the stream at the subscriber_lower_bound s stream cut.
+         i.
+Subscriber lower bound Stream Cut is within min & max limits: If truncating at the subscriber lower bound Stream Cut leaves more data in the Stream than the configured minimum limit, but less data than the configured maximum limit, as per the Stream retention policy, we choose to truncate the Stream at the subscriber lower bound s Stream Cut.

          ![CBR truncate at SLB](img/Figure3.png)

-      b. subscriber_lower_bound is less than Min Limit: If truncating at the subscriber_lower_bound, leaves less data in the stream than required by the min limit in the retention policy, then we discard the subscriber_lower_bound.
-We find another stream cut closest to but greater than the min limit, such that truncating at this would leave more data in the Stream than the min limit.
+         ii.
+Subscriber lower bound is less than Min Limit: If truncating at the subscriber lower bound, leaves less data in the Stream than required by the min limit in the retention policy, then we discard the subscriber lower bound.
+We find another Stream Cut closest to but greater than the min limit, such that truncating at this would leave more data in the Stream than the min limit.

          ![CBR truncate Min Limit](img/Figure4.png)

-      c. subscriber_lower_bound is greater than Max Limit: If truncating at the subscriber_lower_bound would leave more data in the stream than max limit, we discard subscriber_lower_bound.
-Instead, we find a stream cut closest to the max limit, such that truncating at this Stream Cut would leave less data in the Stream than the max limit.
+         iii.
+Subscriber lower bound is greater than Max Limit: If truncating at the subscriber lower bound would leave more data in the Stream than max limit, we discard subscriber lower bound.
+Instead, we find a Stream Cut closest to the max limit, such that truncating at this Stream Cut would leave less data in the Stream than the max limit.

          ![CBR truncate Max Limit](img/Figure5.png)

-      d. subscriber_lower_bound Overlaps with Min Limit: In this case, we choose to truncate the Stream at the first non-overlapping stream cut preceding the subscriber_lower_bound stream cut from the tail.
+         iv.
+Subscriber lower bound Overlaps with Min Limit: In this case, we choose to truncate the Stream at the first non-overlapping Stream Cut preceding the subscriber lower bound Stream Cut from the tail.
 This way we may leave a little more data in the Stream than is required by Consumption Based Retention, but we guarantee that we satisfy the minimum limit specified by the retention policy.

          ![CBR truncate Overlap Min Limit](img/Figure6.png)

-       e. subscriber_lower_bound Overlaps with Max Limit: In this case, we choose to truncate the stream at the first non-overlapping stream cut immediately succeeding the subscriber_lower_bound Stream Cut from the head.
+         v.
+Subscriber lower bound Overlaps with Max Limit: In this case, we choose to truncate the Stream at the first non-overlapping Stream Cut immediately succeeding the subscriber lower bound Stream Cut from the head.

          ![CBR truncate Overlap Max Limit](img/Figure7.png)